CloverFox/ff-40k-homebrew/weapons/weapons-test.md

 ![Nihilis image](nihilis.jpg)

+- +1 damage
-+1 damage, if the user rolls doubles on a BS test, roll T or 1 fatigue
+- if the user rolls doubles on a BS test, roll T or 1 fatigue

 ### Shotlas

 An illegal modification of a standard Lasgun popular amongst the techwrights and armour-mongers of the world of Footfall, the "Shotlas" is rigged to discharge more energy per shot, at the cost of beam coherence, with the weapon's shots swiftly losing power and becoming ineffective at longer ranges.

 ![Shotlas image](shotlas.jpg)

+- reduce range to 50m
+- add scatter
-reduce range to 50m, add scatter, reduce capacity to 20
+- reduce capacity to 20

 ### Merovech Assault Pattern